 Trader’s Notebook: S&P 500

 Half an hour before the closing bell.
-The S&P 500 futures reversed its decline with the opening bell and began to climb, again reaching above 5700.
+The S&P 500 futures rose early in the session and then resumed the decline, reaching into the 6030s as a session close approached.

 Elliott Wave Theory wave labels.
 Each wave listed on the charts has two components: A wave number, and a subscript in curly brackets that place the wave’s position in the fractal strucutre in relationship to Intermediate degree.
 The present Intermediate degree, wave 5{0}, began its rise on February 11, 2016 from 1810.10 and is still underway.